 - 2 medium tomatoes peeled and diced

-- 1.5 teaspoons sweet paprika Spanish pimentón de la Vera is the best if you can get it.
+- 1.5 teaspoons sweet paprika such as Pimentón de la Vera (dulce)

 - 1 pinch saffron threads

-- 2 large squid cleaned and sliced into 1/4-inch rings, tentacles left whole (not used in this dish)
+- 2 large squid cleaned and sliced into ¼-inch rings (tentacles not used in this dish)

 - 12 mussels